mr-rigden/awesome-list-cryptocurrency/contributing.md

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

-## Email
+## Adding Items with an Email

-You can email Jason Rigden at jasonrigden@jasonrigden.com to request that Jason include a list.
+You can email Jason Rigden at jasonrigden@jasonrigden.com to request an item to be im include a list.

-## Adding to this list with a pull request
+## Adding to this List with a Pull Request

 Please ensure your pull request adheres to the following guidelines: